SergiusTheBest/FindWDK/README.md

 - `WDK_ROOT` -- where WDK is installed
 - `WDK_VERSION` -- the version of the selected WDK
 - `WDK_WINVER` -- the WINVER used for kernel drivers and libraries (default value is `0x0601` and can be changed per target or globally)
+- `WDK_NTDDI_VERSION` -- the NTDDI_VERSION used for kernel drivers and libraries, if not set, the value will be automatically calculated by WINVER

 ## Kernel driver
 The following command adds a kernel driver target called `<name>` to be built from the source files listed in the command invocation: